below/HelloSilicon/README.md

 As an excersise, I have added code to find the default Xcode toolchain on macOS.
 In the book they are using this to later switch from a Linux to an Android toolchain.
 This process is much different for macOS and iOS: It does not usually involve a different toolchain, but instead a different Software Development Kit (SDK).
 You can see that in [Listing 1-1](https://github.com/below/HelloSilicon#listing-1-1) where `-sysroot` is set.

-That said, while it is possible to build an iOS executable with the command line, it is not a trivial process.
-So for building apps, I will stick to Xcode.
+That said, while it is possible to build an iOS executable with the command line it is not a trivial process.
+So for building apps I will stick to Xcode.

 ### Listing 3-7

-As [Chapter 10](https://github.com/below/HelloSilicon#chapter-10) focusses on building an app that will run on iOS I have chosen to simply create a Command Line Tool, which is now using the same `HelloWorld.s` file.
+As [Chapter 10](https://github.com/below/HelloSilicon#chapter-10) focusses on building an app that will run on iOS, I have chosen to simply create a Command Line Tool here which is now using the same `HelloWorld.s` file.
 Thankfully @saagarjha [suggested](https://github.com/below/HelloSilicon/issues/5) how it would be possible to build the sample with Xcode _without_ `libc`, and I might come back to try that later.

 ## Chapter 4

 Besides the changes that are common, we face a new issue, which is described in the book in Chapter 5: Darwin does not like `LSR X1, =symbol`, we will get the error `ld: Absolute addressing not allowed in arm64 code`.
-If we use `ASR X1, symbol`, our data has to be in the read-only `.text` section.
+If we use `ASR X1, symbol`, as suggested in Chapter 3 of the book, our data has to be in the read-only `.text` section.
 In this sample however, we want writable data.

 On Darwin
 > All large or possibly nonlocal data is accessed indirectly through a global offset table (GOT) entry.
 The GOT entry is accessed directly using RIP-relative addressing.
 [Apple Documentation](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/MachOTopics/1-Articles/x86_64_code.html#//apple_ref/doc/uid/TP40005044-SW1)